livegnik/2way-poc-design/01-protocol/09-errors-and-failure-modes.md

 * Rejected input must be corrected and resubmitted.
 * Sync resumes only after invalid packages are discarded.

-Key recovery and revocation semantics are defined in the security specification and are not redefined here.
+Key recovery and revocation semantics are defined in [05-keys-and-identity.md](05-keys-and-identity.md) and are not redefined here.

 ### 9. Explicit exclusions